w3c/wai-arrm/content/index.md

 {% include_cached box.html type="end" %}
 {:/}

-ARRM assigns primary, secondary, and contributor level responsibilities for tasks.

-ARRM provides examples of typical responsibilities that each role has in helping to meet WCAG success criteria.
-It is a tool for project managers to assign different responsibilities across roles within their team.
+ARRM includes a high-level table of WCAG requirements — called "success criteria" — and a list of tasks that address the WCAG success criteria.
+It defines primary, secondary, and contributor responsibilities.

+You can use the ARRM roles and tasks as is.
+Or you can customize it for your project.

-## Typical Roles and Mapping
+## Typical roles and responsibilities

-ARRM provides one approach for defining roles and responsibilities.

-You can use these as they are, without doing any more work to customize them.
+ARRM provides one approach for defining roles, tasks, and responsibilities.
+You can use these as they are, without any work to customize them.

 * **[Roles Involved in Accessibility](roles)**
-* **[WCAG Success Criteria ARRM](wcag-sc)** is a table of WCAG success criteria (SC) with which roles have responsbilities for each SC
+* **[WCAG Success Criteria](wcag-sc)** is a table of roles with primary, secondary, and contributor responsibilities
-* **[ARRM Accessibility Task List](tasks)** has one option for tasks to meet WCAG with which roles have responsbilities for each task
-* These role pages list the tasks:
+* **[Tasks Involved in Accessibility](tasks)** lists tasks to meet WCAG and role responsibilities<br>— a subset of the tasks are listed in these role pages:
   * [User Experience (UX) Designer Responsibilities](user-experience)
   * [Visual Designer Responsibilities](visual-designer)
   * [Content Author Responsibilities](content-author)
   * [Front-End Developer Responsibilities](front-end)

-## Customizing ARRM for Your Situation
+## Customizing ARRM for your situation

-ARRM also guides organizations that want to customize their own Accessibility Roles and Responsibilities Mapping, based on considerations in their organizations.
-To facilitate this, ARRM includes:

-* **[Deciding who is responsible](https://deploy-preview-9--wai-arrm.netlify.app/planning/arrm/decision-tree/)** that provides steps for deciding which roles have which level responsibilities.

-First, decide if you want to use the example [role definitions](roles), or use different roles for your project team.
+ARRM includes guidance for customizing accessibility roles and responsibilities mapping based on considerations in your project and organization.

+* You can define different roles for your project team or use the example [role definitions](roles)
+* You can assign responsibilities at the success criteria level or at the task level
+	* If at the task level, you can define different tasks or use the example [tasks involved in accessibility](tasks)
-Next, for each success criteria or accessibility task, walk through the steps in 'Deciding who is responsible' to assign responsibilities.
+* For each success criteria or task, walk through the steps for deciding who is responsible using the **[ARRM Decision Tree](decision-tree)**

+## Accessibility is about people

+While ARRM focuses on meeting WCAG, it is important to first [understand the people aspects of accessibility](https://www.w3.org/WAI/people/) and to [include people with disabilities in your project](https://www.w3.org/WAI/planning/involving-users/).

+## Draft review
+{::nomarkdown}
+{% include box.html type="start" title="We particularly welcome your input on these questions:" icon="comments"%}
+{:/}

+- Do you have input on the [Role descriptions](roles)?
+We are particularly interested in feedback to better cover roles in a wide range of organizations throughout the world.
+- Please review the tasks in the role(s) that you know best — [UX Designer](user-experience), [Visual Designer](visual-designer), [Content Author](content-author), [Front-End Developer](front-end).
+Can the wording of the tasks be improved to better align with how your colleagues refer to things?
+- How would you like to use this resource?
+  - Are you comfortable downloading the CVS files and using spreadsheet or other software to sort and filter it for your needs?
+  - How might we make this resource more useful for you?

+We welcome your input by email or GitHub from the links below [Help improve this page](#helpimprove)

+{::nomarkdown}
+{% include_cached box.html type="end" %}
+{:/}